sslover/designing-for-data-personalization/week11/server-setup-for-arduino-project.md

 Example of Arduino Yun POST Sketch
 -----------------------------------

-The above is the process for getting data from the server, but how could we post data to the server.
+The above is the process for getting data from the server, but how could we post data to the server?
+It's a tad trickier.

 The first thing we'll have to do is to configure our Heroku app to have a static IP (so that our Yun can post to it).
 We will use the Heroku add-on [Proximo](https://devcenter.heroku.com/articles/proximo) to accomplish this.
 In terminal, do the following (note that this costs $5/month, so be sure to cancel it once you're done with this app... you can cancel by removing the add-on at Heroku).